thetom42/stock-portfolio/DB/design.md

 Based on the current project structure and requirements, the recommended approach is:

-1. **Pattern**: Repository Pattern with Strategy/Adapter
+1. **Primary Pattern**: Repository Pattern with Strategy/Adapter
    - Provides clean separation of concerns
    - Makes testing straightforward
    - Allows easy addition of new database providers

+2. **Complementary Pattern**: Plugin Pattern
+   - While the Repository Pattern provides the core architecture, incorporating aspects of the Plugin Pattern offers valuable extensibility
+   - Enables future third-party database provider integration
+   - Allows for dynamic provider loading without application rebuilds
+   - Consider implementing for non-critical database providers or experimental features

-2. **Language/ORM**: TypeScript with Prisma
+3. **Language/ORM**: TypeScript with Prisma
    - Type safety
    - Excellent developer experience
    - Good integration with Node.js/TypeScript ecosystem
    - Strong migration support
    - Matches the existing project stack (based on the BFF folder structure)

-3. **Key Utilities to Implement**:
+4. **Key Utilities to Implement**:
    - Migration management system
    - Seeding system for test data
    - Integration test helpers
    - Connection pooling and management
    - Query logging for development
+   - Plugin management system for dynamic provider loading

 This combination provides a robust foundation while maintaining flexibility for future changes and additions to the database layer.
+The Repository Pattern ensures a stable core architecture, while the Plugin Pattern capabilities enable extensibility and future adaptability without compromising the system's reliability.